sadab-halim/Interview-Questions/README.md

 A Page Fault occurs when a program running in CPU tries to access a page that is in the address space of that program, but the requested page is currently not loaded into the main physical memory, the RAM of the system.

 ## Swap Space ✅
-Section of hard disk used for implementing virtual memory is called swap space.
+Swap space is a space on a hard disk that is a substitute for physical memory.
+It is used as virtual memory which contains process memory images.
+Whenever our computer runs short of physical memory it uses its virtual memory and stores information in memory on disk.

 ## Page Replacement Algorithm
 - Page replacement occurs due to page faults.